 With the new LINAC, radiation oncology teams can treat more types of cancers at the Mass General Cancer Center at Cooley Dickinson Hospital, including cancers of brain, lung, spine, liver, and spine.

 The new linear accelerator replaces a machine that was installed more than a decade ago.
 The new machine, delivered from California in November 2019, was carefully lowered by crane through a skylight and shuttled into its new home.
-You can watch a video of the installation here.
+Watch a video of the installation.
 The Vitkauskas Crowe Radiation Oncology Suite has two LINACs.

 The days and weeks after a cancer diagnosis can be very emotional.
 If you are visiting us for the first time, our team of radiation oncologists and supporting staff understand that you and your family have many important decisions to make.
 To make sure you get the treatment you need, our multidisciplinary team will tailor a program for you.